tolism/Producer-Consumer-Timer/README.md

 For Pi's versions 3++ you can  sudo apt-get install gcc-arm-linux-gnueabihf g++-arm-linux-gnueabihf at the Linux Terminal

-In case you are using Pi Zero you need to download the correct compiler ( i used cross-pi-gcc-6.3.0-0 )
+In case you are using Pi Zero you need to download the correct compiler ( I used cross-pi-gcc-6.3.0-0 )

-To local Link type at your terminal
+To local link :
 PATH=/<The path to the compiler folder>/cross-pi-gcc-6.3.0-0/bin:$PATH LD_LIBRARY_PATH=<The path to the compiler folder>/2nd/cross-pi-gcc-6.3.0-0/lib:$LD_LIBRARY_PATH

 And then